fernancode/gas_dynamics/README.md

 Equations from the Oscar Biblarz Gas Dynamics book turned into python funcs with some explanations for solidifying my understanding. just for fun.

 Getting Isentropic flow tables for a given gamma:
 Arguments are min and max mach numbers, increment, and a list of gammas.
-Default valules are .01, 5, .1, and 1.4.
+Default valules are Mach_min =.01, Mach_max = 5, increment = .1, and gamma = [1.4].

 ```
 >>> import gas_dynamics as gd